A guide to setting up permission and granting access to a virtual data room

 A few things that regularly go wrong when setting up data room access for the first time:

-• Sharing the same link with every investor - you lose individual tracking and can't revoke one person's access without revoking everyone's
+• Sharing the same link with every party - you lose individual tracking and can't revoke one person's access without revoking everyone's

 • Not setting an expiry date on links - old links stay active indefinitely unless you manually disable them